Kilian/fromscratch/README.md

 A simple autosaving scratchpad using Fira code.
 Built with Electron, React and Webpack using https://github.com/chentsulin/electron-react-boilerplate

-## Currently broken :
-* When built, the Fira Code font isn't loaded correctly.
-(Problem in ...Webpack?)

 ### Usage
 ```sh
 # Download from git